Hailed for "style and elegance" and "drama and rhetoric" (Strings Magazine), and

 them throughout the United States.
 Recent seasons have brought him to venues across four continents,

-performing as a soloist and collaborator in London, Vienna, and Bogotá, as well as
+performing as soloist and collaborator in London, Vienna, and Bogotá, as well as

 cities and towns across the United States, including recent premiere performances of

-British composer David Osbonís Cello Sonata and a cycle of Beethovenís Cello/Piano
+British composer David Osbonís Cello Sonata, a cycle of Beethovenís Cello/Piano

-works across Europe and the United States.
-The coming season will bring a performance of a
+works across Europe and the United States, and an early performance of a co-commissioned

-co-commissioned concerto by British-American composer Richard Prior.
-His debut recording,
+concerto by British-American composer Richard Prior.
+In the upcoming year, he will be

-The American Cello, was released in 2000, and he was a featured performer in two
+was released in 2000, and he was a featured performer in two critically acclaimed CDs

 As an orchestral performer, he served as Assistant Principal Cellist in the Oklahoma City Philharmonic and as a